Seal of Maine: Design

-In 1930, the Maine Library Bulletin discovered that “it is generally conceded that (Reed) was the author of the detailed and somewhat flowery description of the (seal) and the symbols comprising it.
-It is said that the final sketch presented with the report (to the Legislature) was the work of Miss Bertha Smouse, a step-daughter of Colonel Reed.”
-The bulletin went to reveal that no descendant of Reed's could confirm any family members’ participation in designing the seal.
-“And while (Bertha Smouse) could have had a hand in drawing the seal, there is no evidence to support this claim,” the National Register application states.
+In 1930, the Maine Library Bulletin discovered that "it is generally conceded that (Reed) was the author of the detailed and somewhat flowery description of the (seal) and the symbols comprising it.
+It is said that the final sketch presented with the report (to the Legislature) was the work of Miss Bertha Smouse, a step-daughter of Colonel Reed".
+The bulletin went to reveal that no descendant of Reed's could confirm any family members' participation in designing the seal.
+According to the National Register application, "while (Bertha Smouse) could have had a hand in drawing the seal, there is no evidence to support this claim".
 In section 8, page 4 of the Registration Form received on June 22, 2005, to place the Reed Mansion on the National Register of Historic Places, the submitted claim for significance states: "It is said that the final sketch presented with the report, a parchment copy of which was placed in the office of the Secretary of State, was the work of Mss Bertha Smouse, a step-daughter of Colonel Reed.
 Bertha Smouse would have been between 16 and 20 years old at that time and while she could have had a hand in drawing the seal, there is no evidence to support this claim."

 Currently, in the Maine state archives, attached to the original Maine legislation is the original sketch for the 1820 Official Coat of Arms; however, there is no documented proof of authorship assigned to the drawing.
 According to Dave Martucci, the more recognized design was drawn in 1919; and attributed to illustrator Henry Gibson.
 The seal went through various stages of design through the 1800s; however, the initial elements described in 1820 remain.